microsoft/generative-ai-for-beginners/01-introduction-to-genai/README.md

 Want to learn more about different Generative AI concepts?
 Go to the [continued learning page](../13-continued-learning/README.md?WT.mc_id=academic-105485-koreyst) to find other great resources on this topic.

-Head over to the Lesson 2 where we will look at how to [explore and compare different LLM types](/02-exploring-and-comparing-different-llms/README.md?WT.mc_id=academic-105485-koreyst)!
+Head over to Lesson 2 where we will look at how to [explore and compare different LLM types](/02-exploring-and-comparing-different-llms/README.md?WT.mc_id=academic-105485-koreyst)!